orenazad/Render-Tracker/README.md

 ```
 > Notification tokens are regularly updated by the client, so we make sure to remove any tokens which aren't registered anymore to keep the database clean!

 Beyond sending push notifications, there are several other cloud functions which handle important tasks like user authorization and setting custom security claims!
-Feel free to read the rest of the server-side code [here LINK NEEDED](LINK).
+Feel free to read the rest of the server-side code [here](https://github.com/orenazad/Render-Tracker/blob/main/Cloud-Functions/index.js).

 ## Chapter 4: Down the iOS Rabbit-Hole

 Similiar to Firebase, I won't cover all the intracies of developing for iOS, and will only cover topics that were relevant to Render Tracker specifically!
 You can [find iOS documentation here](https://developer.apple.com/documentation/), and the iOS developer community is absolutely massive with tons of great resources to learn from and get started!
-If you would like to view how the full iOS app works, I invite you to take a look at the files [here!
-LINK NEEDED](LINK)
+If you would like to better understand how the full iOS app works, you can view the files in [the iOS directory of this repo](https://github.com/orenazad/Render-Tracker/tree/main/iOS).

 Before we can start developing a UI, we need to pull our info down from the database.